 The public key algorithm 'ssh-dss is regarded as insecure due to its usage of SHA1 and its short key length, and is therfore deprecated.
 It is not available by default from OTP-23.

 Distributed Disk Logs

-As of OTP 23, the distributed disk_log feature has been deprecated and it has also been scheduled for removal in OTP 24.
+As of OTP 23, the distributed disk_log feature has been deprecated and it has also been removed in OTP 24.